mozillascience/studyGroup/lessons/install-git-python-r.md

 but is a simple way to just try things out:

 -   https://notebooks.ai/ Optional to create account (but necessary for saving progress).
-Most up to date version of `seaborn`.
+Most up to date version of some commonly used packages at the time of testing.
 -   https://codeocean.com/ Account required.
 Sign up with institutional email for extra storage and run time.
 Flexible but requires slight setup of specifying which packages to install.
 -   https://colab.research.google.com/notebooks/welcome.ipynb Account required.
     Google branded design.
 -   https://jupyter.org/try No account required.
 Not possible to save progress.
-    Lots of font-related warnings when plotting in our tests.
+    The Notebook runs fine in the classic Jupyter version, but when run from JupyterLab our experience is that it outputs lots of font-related warnings when plotting (non-critical, but annoying).

 # Installing R